wimpheling/hit/README.md

 - do we need insert quietly ?
 - implement ACID
 - Should Kernel be typed/dynamic ?
 May be useful for extending though

+- Allow interfaces in authorized models
+- enums for string type
+- unique in parent/parent.parent
+  dependencies =>